 - Alcoholic beverages are not allowed in the park.

 - Coolers are not allowed in the gorge.

 - Pool floats are not allowed in the plunge pool.

-Wadding in knee deep water while crossing the stream to get to the bottom of the waterfall may be okay, as long as the water is no higher than your knee.
-But getting in water where most of body is immersed is dangerous.
+Wading in knee-deep water while crossing the stream to get to the bottom of the waterfall may be okay, as long as the water is no higher than your knee.
+But getting in the water where most of the body is immersed is dangerous.
 Swimming in cold water can be fatal.
-To learn more, visit: www.coldwatersafety.org.
+To learn more, visit www.coldwatersafety.org.

 The gorge area of the park is a natural feature unaltered by man, as is most of the park.
 While very beautiful, this is a rugged area and there are inherent hazards.

 The gorge and waterfall are not easily accessed and can only be reached by foot.

 - There are two routes that descend into the gorge.